daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 The Google Cloud Professional Cloud Architect exam is the first Google Cloud certification I passed back in 2019 and recertified in 2021.
 I'm due to recertify again in October 2023...

 Google recommends candidates have 1+ years real experience working with Google Cloud before taking this certification.
-The first time I sat the certification i had done some work with GCP but it wasn't my core role, and the work I had done didn't cover half the Google products within the exam.
+The first time I sat the certification I had done some work with GCP but it wasn't my core role, and the work I had done didn't cover half the Google products within the exam.
 That being said, I passed the PCA certification first time based on lab experience via Coursera and my own free Google Cloud trial!
 I also had many years experience working as a Cloud Architect which provided a good foundation for this exam.

 When recertification came round 2 years later, having had a lot more experience working with Google Cloud definitely helped...
 I had also certified in the Associate Cloud Engineer and other professional certifications including Security and Network Engineer specialties by this point, so i was much more familiar with the majority of Google Cloud's products and the certification process.

-So whilst Google recommends 1 or more year's experience, the certification is still achievable without the experience if you're prepared to put in your own effort.
+So, whilst Google recommends 1 or more years’ experience, the certification is still achievable without the experience if you're prepared to put in your own effort.
 But if you're working with GCP day in, day out it definitely helps!

-Below are my recommendations on how best to prepare for the Professional Cloud Architext exam based on my experiences with this and other GCP certifications.
+Below are my recommendations on how best to prepare for the Professional Cloud Architect exam based on my experiences with this and other GCP certifications.

 # Read and become familiar with the exam guide
 {:.no_toc}

 My first piece of advice is to review the [Google Cloud Professional Cloud Architect exam guide](https://cloud.google.com/certification/guides/professional-cloud-architect) to get an understanding of the topics in scope of the exam and the associated case studies.

-The Professional Cloud Architect certification has [4 case studies](https://cloud.google.com/certification/guides/professional-cloud-architect) (these had been updated between ny first exam and recertification exam 2 years later with new case studies).
-The exam consists of 50-60 multiple choice questions, ~30% are focussed around the case studies (usually on 2 of 4 case studies) and the rest can be on anything else within scope of the exam guide.
+The Professional Cloud Architect certification has [4 case studies](https://cloud.google.com/certification/guides/professional-cloud-architect) (these had been updated between my first exam and recertification exam 2 years later with new case studies).
+The exam consists of 50-60 multiple choice questions, ~25% are focussed on the case studies (usually on 2 of 4 case studies) and the rest can be on anything else within scope of the exam guide.

 # Case Studies
 {:.no_toc}